-In this article, we address the aforementioned endeavor by introducing an innovative~theoretical framework which analyses the limiting properties of discrepancy--based \textsc{abc} posteriors, under a unified perspective and for different asymptotic regimes, through the concept of Rademacher complexity \citep[e.g.,][Chapter 4]{wainwright2019high}, within the general class of integral probability semimetrics (\textsc{ips}) \citep[see e.g.,][]{muller1997integral,sriperumbudur2009integral}.
-This class naturally generalizes summary--based \textsc{abc} and includes the widely--implemented \textsc{mmd} and Wasserstein distance, among others.
-As clarified in Sections~\ref{sec_abc}, \ref{sec_abc_posterior} and \ref{sec_non_iid}, such~a~perspective, which to the best of our knowledge is novel in \textsc{abc}, allows to derive~unified, informative and uniform concentration bounds for \textsc{abc} posteriors under~several~discrepancies, in possibly misspecified and non--i.i.d.\ contexts.
-Moreover, it relies on more constructive arguments that clarify under which sufficient conditions a discrepancy within the~\textsc{ips} class guarantees uniform convergence and concentration of the induced \textsc{abc} posterior; i.e., without necessarily requiring suitable regularity conditions for the underlying data generating process $\mu^*$ and the assumed statistical model.
-This yields an important theoretical~and methodological advancement, provided that $\mu^*$ is often unknown in practice and, hence,~verifying regularity conditions on the data generating process is generally unfeasible.
+In this article, we address the above gap by introducing an innovative theoretical framework which analyses the limiting properties of discrepancy-based \textsc{abc} posteriors, under a unified perspective and for different asymptotic regimes, through the concept of Rademacher complexity \citep[see e.g.,][Chapter 4]{wainwright2019high}, within the general class of integral probability semimetrics (\textsc{ips}) \citep[e.g.,][]{muller1997integral,sriperumbudur2009integral}.
+Such a class naturally generalizes distances among summaries and includes the widely-implemented \textsc{mmd} and Wasserstein distance, among others.
+As clarified in Sections~\ref{sec_abc}--\ref{sec_abc_posterior} and in Appendix C of the Supplementary Material, this perspective, which to the best of our knowledge is novel within \textsc{abc}, allows to derive unified, informative and uniform concentration bounds for \textsc{abc} posteriors under several discrepancies, in possibly misspecified and non-i.i.d.\ contexts.
+Moreover, it relies~on more constructive arguments that clarify under which sufficient conditions a discrepancy within the \textsc{ips} class guarantees uniform convergence and concentration of the induced \textsc{abc} posterior; i.e., without necessarily requiring suitable regularity conditions for the underlying data generating process $\mu^*$ and the assumed statistical model.
+This yields an important theoretical and methodological advancement, since $\mu^*$ is often unknown in practice and, hence, verifying regularity conditions on the data generating process is generally unfeasible.